 The Grand Challenges Initiative brings together students from different disciplines to work on long-term projects aimed at tackling our world’s biggest problems.
 Students are paired with postdoctoral fellows, who mentor and guide our students as they work on their projects for two years.
 Thammavongsy has been a postdoctoral fellow in the GCI program for eight months and has found the program to be rewarding both in his interactions with undergraduate students and with the larger community of GCI postdoctoral fellows.
 He says, “This is a very unique opportunity to bounce teaching ideas off other postdocs who equally care about improving their teaching as much as their research skills.”

 Outside of GCI, Thammavongsy works on his research under the guidance of Dr. Allegra Liberman-Martin.
-He explains, “My research in her lab focuses on synthesizing silicon catalysts for hydroboration and hydrosilylation reactions.
+He explains, “My research in their lab focuses on synthesizing silicon catalysts for hydroboration and hydrosilylation reactions.
 In addition, I am exploring the field of chemical education research, where I implement my chemistry board and card games in the chemistry classroom.”

 He founded a chemistry board and card game company called d-Orbital Games (dOG), which has produced six games that are commercially available and won two international gaming awards.
 His company also has partnered with the Science History Institute to craft a chemistry game to showcase the importance of rare earth elements.